-- Continuing strong independent Board leadership.
-In recognition of his leadership and skills, the independent Directors re-elected Peter L. Barnes as the independent Lead Director for an additional one-year term. - Expanding our stockholder engagement.
-In fiscal 2016, the independent Directors identified stockholder outreach as an area of priority and directed the expansion of the Company's engagement program to include a specific focus on corporate governance.
-Our Board and our senior management engaged with unaffiliated stockholders representing over 35% of the outstanding Class B Common Stock and approximately 60% of the outstanding Class A Common Stock.
-Our independent Lead Director directly participated, in person or by telephone, in engagement with unaffiliated stockholders representing approximately 35% of the outstanding Class B Common Stock and over 20% of the outstanding Class A Common Stock. - Increasing transparency to stockholders.
-We expanded voluntary disclosures in our proxy statement on topics including stockholder engagement, the Board's role in strategy and performance metrics used to determine executive compensation. - Updating key governance policies.
-Over the past year, our Board has amended the Statement of Corporate Governance, the Insider Trading and Confidentiality Policy and the Audit Committee, Compensation Committee and Nominating and Corporate Governance Committee charters to promote best corporate governance practices.
+- Commitment to Board refreshment.
+In April 2017, Kelly Ayotte was elected to the Board as an independent Director.
+The Board thanks John Elkann and Elaine L. Chao, who each stepped down from the Board in fiscal 2017, for their service. - Stockholder engagement efforts.
+The independent Directors view stockholder outreach as an area of priority and in fiscal 2017 directed the continuation of the Company's engagement program, which includes a specific focus on corporate governance.
+Our fiscal 2017 outreach program included engagement with unaffiliated stockholders representing over 25% of the outstanding Class B Common Stock and over 50% of the outstanding Class A Common Stock.
+Our independent Lead Director and Nominating and Corporate Governance Committee Chair directly participated, in person or by telephone, in many of these engagements. - Strong independent Board leadership.
+In recognition of his leadership and skills, the independent Directors re-elected Peter L. Barnes as the independent Lead Director for an additional one-year term. - Transparency to stockholders.
+We include voluntary disclosures in our proxy statement on a number of topics, including stockholder engagement, the Board's role in strategy and performance metrics used to determine executive compensation. - Continually updating key governance policies.
+Over the past year, our Board has amended the Statement of Corporate Governance and the Audit Committee, Compensation Committee and Nominating and Corporate Governance Committee charters to promote best corporate governance practices.